bryceandy/laravel_pesapal/README.md

  B. Setting up an IPN (Instant Payment Notifications) listener.

 **This only applies to merchant accounts**.
-Create a route for your IPN listener
+Create a route for your IPN listener, for example a GET request to /pesapal-ipn-listener

 ```php
 // For Laravel 7.*